ExternalReality/features/README.md

 - run `flyway migrate` from the project root to migrate the database

 #### Setup the development environment
+- run `cd path/to/repo` to change directories to the project root
 - setup Haskell environment `stack setup`
-- install project dependencies `stack install`
+- install project dependencies `stack install --only-dependencies`
 - build the project in development mode so that the application updates without rebuild `stack build --flag features:development`
 - run the application with `stack exec features`

 #### Test Setup & Running Tests
 - for acceptance testing we use Ruby's excellent [Capybara](https://jnicklas.github.io/capybara/)